Vedbhanushali/Vedbhanushali/README.md

 # 💫 About Me:
 <p align="justify">
-I'm a software engineer specializing in **Full-Stack** web development.
-I specialize in **JS & TS** for web applications, along with **Remix.js, React.js, TailwindCSS, Redux, Prisma, Node.js, Express.js, Ruby on Rails, MongoDB, PostgreSQL, REST APIs, GraphQL, and Strapi**.
+I'm a software engineer specializing in <b>Full-Stack</b> web development.
+I specialize in <b>JS & TS</b> for web applications, along with <b>Remix.js, React.js, TailwindCSS, Redux, Prisma, Node.js, Express.js, Ruby on Rails, MongoDB, PostgreSQL, REST APIs, GraphQL, and Strapi</b>.
 My full-stack expertise in both frontend and backend development allows me to create responsive and dynamic web pages that are intuitive and user-friendly.
 I can build powerful web experiences that adapt to different devices, handle complex features, and manage data efficiently.
 </p>

 - 📫 How to reach me **vedbhanushali0@gmail.com**